stephengold/MonkeyWrench/README.md

 The app also looks for (optional) test data in "../ext/glTF-Sample-Models/2.0" relative to the project root.
-These data (about 3.7 GBytes) can be installed using Bash:
+These data (about 3.7 GBytes) can be installed using Bash and [Git]:
 + `cd ..`
 + `mkdir ext`
 + `cd ext`